 Summer Streets are also part of the City of Hoboken’s Vision Zero initiative to eliminate all traffic-related deaths and fatalities in Hoboken by 2030.

-Sinatra Drive — from 4th Street to Hudson Street — will be completely closed to vehicular traffic on the following Sundays in August from 8AM to 6PM:
+Sinatra Drive — from 4th Street to 11th Street — will be completely closed to vehicular traffic on the following Sundays in August from 8AM to 4PM to provide additional open space for recreation along the Hoboken waterfront:

 Hoboken has been attempting to improve access, connectivity, and safety through its Sinatra Drive Redesign project — and the Summer Streets program is one component of this effort.
 This project has been using its $1.2 million New Jersey Department of Transportation funding to help turn Sinatra Drive into a multi-modal corridor in order to reduce pedestrian and bicycle fatalities.